DFE-Digital/tra-digital-design-history/app/posts/get-an-identity/2022-07-14-no-match-journey.md

 - a support agent to connect the dots behind the scenes if they can
 - contact the user if they need more information
 - to pass this user back to the wrapping service, but will indicate that we could not match them with DQT yet, but also that we know they should be in there

+## Design considerations

+If a user gives us a TRN that’s wrong (ie the TRN did not match but their other details did), should we tell them, how would we tell them?